ConstantRobotics-Ltd/VStabiliser/README.md

     /// Constant vertical image offset in pixels.
 The library should add this
     /// offset to each processed video frame.
     CONST_Y_OFFSET,
-    /// Constant rotational angle in degree.
+    /// Constant rotational angle in radians.
 The library should add this
     /// offset to each processed video frame.
     CONST_A_OFFSET,
     /// Instant (for one frame) horizontal image offset in pixels.
 The library